Frequently Asked Questions

 Purity culture refers to strict sexual-morality teachings (often abstinence-focused) that can leave lasting shame, anxiety, body or relationship difficulties, and confusion about consent and boundaries.
 Many find healing through community, education, and trauma-informed care.

-Adults (18+) who live anywhere in the Upstate, including Greenville, Spartanburg, Anderson, and surrounding areas, regardless of current belief—devout, deconstructing, atheist, or unsure.
+Adults (18+) who live anywhere in the Upstate, including Greenville, Spartanburg, Anderson, and surrounding areas, regardless of current belief, whether devout, deconstructing, atheist, or unsure.

 No. We’re a peer-led support community, not licensed mental-health counseling.
-We provide a safe space to share experiences and find community, but we’re not a substitute for professional therapy.
+We provide a confidential, judgment-free place to share experiences and find community, but we’re not a substitute for professional therapy.

 Completely free.